The next stops on Storm’s journey will

 STORM has received national level funding from the National Lottery (via Creative Scotland), Arts and Business Scotland and Event Scotland.
 A.T.
 Best Handlers have kindly sponsored the year long production with the free hire of the Manitou telehandler (big red tractor) that drives the puppet as she walks.

-On a local level STORM will have received additional funding which will be detailed on each of the event pages.
+Locally STORM will have received additional funding to bring her to each area this will be detailed on each of the local event pages.

 Symon Macintyre – Artistic Director